-Hypophosphatasia is a rare, inherited metabolic disorder that causes the bones and teeth to become soft and weak.
-In this condition, the deposition of calcium and phosphorus into bones and teeth (mineralization) is impaired, leaving the bones susceptible to fracture and deformity and increasing the risk of tooth loss.
+Hypophosphatasia (HPP) is a rare, inherited metabolic disorder that causes the bones and teeth to become soft and weak.
+In this condition, the deposition of calcium and phosphorus into bones and teeth, a process otherwise known as mineralization, is impaired, leaving the bones susceptible to fracture and deformity and increasing the risk of tooth loss.

-Hypophosphatasia is a rare condition and determining whether a patient has this disease is not always easy because it shares signs and symptoms with other more common diseases.
-Hypophosphatasia can affect many different tissues and structures in the body and symptoms vary significantly between patients.
+HPP is a rare condition.
+Therefore, the determination of whether a patient has this disease is not always easy, as hypophosphatasia shares signs and symptoms with other more common diseases.
+HPP can affect many different tissues and structures in the body and symptoms vary significantly between patients.

-The first step in diagnosing hypophosphatasia is assessment of the visible signs and symptoms of the condition.
+The first step in diagnosing HPP involves the assessment of the visible signs and symptoms of the condition.
 If a bone mineralizing disorder is suspected, HPP can be differentiated by checking the level of ALP and the substrates it metabolizes.

 Signs and symptoms

-- Skeletal: Rickets, fractures that fail to heal, osteomalacia, osteopenia, craniosynostosis, osteoporosis.
+- Skeletal: Rickets, fractures that fail to heal, osteomalacia, osteopenia, craniosynostosis, and/or osteoporosis.

-- Dental: Periodontal disease, premature loss of teeth.
+- Dental: Periodontal disease and/or the premature loss of teeth.

-- Muscular: Chronic pain, weakness, missed or delayed motor milestones.
+- Muscular: Chronic pain, weakness, and/or missed or delayed motor milestones.

-As the signs and symptoms of hypophosphatasia overlap with many other more common conditions, it is often misdiagnosed.
-Some examples of the conditions hypophosphatasia may be misdiagnosed as include the following:
+As the signs and symptoms of HPP overlap with many other more common conditions, it is often misdiagnosed.
+Some examples of the conditions HPP may be misdiagnosed as include:

 - Nutritional rickets